 With a white facade, Santa Catalina de Zafra Convent was built in 1540 with funding from the widow of Hernando de Zafra, secretary of the Catholic Kings.

 Perhaps the most interesting aspect of this convent is the Arab House of Zafra dating from the Fourteenth Century, with a tiny courtyard of charming simplicity which affords a sense of peace within its enclosure.

-Entrance to Zafra ConventThe entrance to the Santa Catalina de Siena Zafra is free.
+Entrance to Zafra ConventThe entrance to Santa Catalina de Zafra is 1 euro.